dimitrik1223/SML-Algorithm-Benchmarks/SML_inividual_project_report.md

 # Abstract

-The data set used for all benchmark applications included in this report is from a Taiwan banking institution who'd like to predict a client's likelihood of defauling on their credit card.
+The data set used for all benchmark applications included in this report is from a Taiwanese banking institution who'd like to predict a client's likelihood of defauling on their credit card.

 # Multivariate Linear Regression